jamesrcole91/seven-obelisks/content/thoughts/_index.md

 #### on life
 <hr class="line2">

 - To be alive is to suffer.
-- Nature does not understand good or bad.
-Your suffering is simply a part of your being.
-Embrace it and learn from it.
+We have much to learn from how we suffer.
 - The atoms that comprise your body once "belonged" to another.
 You have lived many lives, and will live many more - even if you don't remember them.
 - Even if we discovered our purpose, we would not understand it.
 - There is a special joy in moderation and temperance.